 10. Sugarlands Valley

 Now that you know all the best-kept secrets, you can plan your own Smoky Mountains road trip!
 How can you be sure to visit all these sites and many more?
-Check out Action Tour Guide’s self-guided driving tour in the app store!
-You’ll hear much more about each stop listed here, and even more stories about Cherokee folklore, pioneer history, and the origins of the national park.
-Each stop is triggered by GPS, so you can take the journey at your own pace and forge your own path.
+Check out Action Tour Guide’s self-guided driving tour!
+You’ll hear much more about each stop listed here and even more stories about Cherokee folklore, pioneer history, and the origins of the national park.
+GPS triggers each stop, so you can take the journey at your own pace and forge your path.
 Whether you’re planning a quick day trip or a whole family vacation, you can help discover the Smokies!